Matías González (footballer, born 1999)

-Matías Tomás González (born 2 July 1999) is an Argentine professional footballer who plays as a forward for Deportivo Maipú, on loan from Godoy Cruz.
+Matías Tomás González (born 2 July 1999) is an Argentine professional footballer who plays as a forward for Los Andes, on loan from Godoy Cruz.

 Career

 González spent thirteen years in the youth system of Godoy Cruz.
 He was promoted into the first-team by manager Diego Martínez, with the forward appearing for his senior debut on 14 November 2020 in a Copa de la Liga Profesional home loss to River Plate at the Estadio Malvinas Argentinas.

-In February 2020, González joined Deportivo Maipú on a one-year loan deal.
+In February 2022, González joined Deportivo Maipú on a one-year loan deal.

+Without a place at Godoy Cruz, he moved to Los Andes in 2023, where he won the Apertura in 2024 and achieved promotion to the Primera Nacional by scoring against Sarmiento de La Banda in the second promotion match.